 The total remuneration of the Independent Directors and the Non-Executive and Non-Independent Director is recommended for Shareholders' approval at each AGM.
-Directors' fees for the Independent Directors and the Non-Executive and Non-Independent Director of S\$192,000 for FY2019 (with payment to be made quarterly in arrears) had been approved by shareholders at the last AGM held on 30 April 2019.
-In view of the continued weak market conditions of the industries which the Group operates in, the RC and the Board have recommended to maintain and not increase the Directors' fees for the Independent Directors and the Non-Executive and Non-Independent Director for the current financial year ending 31 December 2020, as compared to FY2019.
-Directors' fees for the Independent Directors and the Non-Executive and Non-Independent Director of S\$192,000 for the current financial year ending 31 December 2020 (with payment to be made quarterly in arrears) have been recommended by the Board and will be tabled for approval by Shareholders at the forthcoming AGM.
+Directors' fees for the Independent Directors and the Non-Executive and Non-Independent Director of \$\$192,000 for FY2019 (with payment to be made quarterly in arrears) had been approved by shareholders at the last AGM held on 30 April 2019.
+In view of the continued weak market conditions of the industries which the Group operates in, the RC and the Board have recommended to maintain and not increase the Directors' fees for the Independent Directors and the Non-Executive and Non-Independent Directors and the Non-Executive and Non-Independent Directors for the current financial year ending 31 December 2020, as compared to FY2019.
+Directors' fees for the Independent Directors and the Non-Executive and Non-Independent Director of \$\$192,000 for the current financial year ending 31 December 2020 (with payment to be made quarterly in arrears) have been recommended by the Board and will be tabled for approval by Shareholders at the forthcoming AGM.